 Rand recovers in global emerging market bounce

+Yields on government bonds fell sharply, reflecting strong prices, as the first weekly bond auction since South Africa’s exclusion the World Government Bond Index (WGBI) attracted strong demand.

-JOHANNESBURG - The rand rose early on Tuesday, shaking off a batch of bad data to gain more than 1% as global risk appetite was lifted by further easing of COVID-19 lockdown restrictions.
+JOHANNESBURG - The rand firmed on Tuesday, shaking off a batch of poor domestic data recently, as moves by several countries to ease coronavirus lockdowns lifted global risk appetite.

+Yields on government bonds fell sharply, reflecting strong prices, as the first weekly bond auction since South Africa’s exclusion the World Government Bond Index (WGBI) attracted strong demand.

 More in Business